unclecode/ccat4ai/README.md

 - `mini.[output_name].md` - Compact version with only function/class definitions

 Both files include a directory tree structure at the end.

-## Local vs Remote Repositories

-- If a URL is provided (starts with http://, https://, or git@), the tool clones the repository temporarily
-- If just a name is provided (like "crawl4ai"), the tool assumes it's a local directory in the current path
-- If a path is provided, the tool uses that local repository

 ## About the Author